cs1302uga/cs1302-tutorials/scripts/scripts.md

   #! interpreter [optional-arg]
   ```

-  Historically, his first line is known as a _shebang_ since it starts with
+  Historically, this first line is known as a _shebang_ since it starts with
   the number sign followed by an exclamation mark.

 The interpreter must be a valid pathname for an executable program which is not